marian-c/digital-logic-simulator/INFO.md

 ## Conventions

 - only code in the 'src' folder is being prettified, though some code sits outside that
   - files that can be prettied: `md,json,yaml,js,jsx,ts,tsx,mdx,css`
+    - `package.json`: prettier task,
+    - `.editorconfig`
   - files that can be executed (for tailwind for example): `js,ts,jsx,tsx,mdx`